-As for clock speeds, it can go to an impressive 5.3GHz on a single core, which truthfully isn’t surprising, since Intel’s Rocket Lake chips have been successfully overclocked to 7GHz and therefore have always had strong clock speed performance.
-Of course, that does come at the cost of heat, and the i9-11900K can certainly get hot, which is why it’s important to get as good a cooler you can get and preferably an AiO cooler that has a two or three fan radiator, because you’re going to need that cooling performance.
-This also means that overclocking will be exceedingly difficult, and if this is your first watercooling and overclocking build, it may be a little bit risky, especially since Intel no longer provides overclocking warranty, so you better know what you’re doing.
+As for clock speeds, it can go to an impressive 5.3GHz on a single core, which truthfully isn’t surprising since Intel’s Rocket Lake chips have been successfully overclocked to 7GHz and therefore have always had strong clock speed performance.
+Of course, that does come at the cost of heat, and the i9-11900K can certainly get hot, which is why it’s important to get as good a cooler as you can get, preferably an AiO cooler that has a two- or three-fan radiator, because you’re going to need that cooling performance.
+This also means that overclocking will be exceedingly difficult, and if this is your first watercooling and overclocking build, it may be a little bit risky, especially since Intel no longer provides overclocking warranty.

 Overall, the Intel Core i9-11900K is a great little CPU if you’re focused on gaming performance and have the experience and knowledge to do proper overclocking.
 Otherwise, we’d encourage you to check out the Intel Core i9-12900K instead; it’s newer and more powerful, as well as very strong competition for the best AMD CPUs.

 On the other hand, you can also take a look at the best processors for 2022 and see if something piques your interest and your budget more.
 Alternatively, you can check out the Prime Day PC deals for pre-builts that will save you the hassle of building, especially if you’re anxious about doing it on your own.

 - Latest Dell sale sees must-have laptops starting from $380